 - 2.1.
-A noise management plan shall be submitted and approved by the City prior to the increase in patronage commences addressing all activities, vehicle noise, and operations at the premises, including but not limited to: - The plan shall incorporate recommendations as detailed in all Acoustic Report developed for the site including limitations as recommended within the report (i.e. such as limiting use of hydraulic lift, use of rubber wheeled trolleys, delivery vehicle noise - alarms, engine etc.); - Delivery aspects that are not addressed in the Acoustic Report including but not limited to duration of deliveries and the location where the delivery vehicle parks; - Patron numbers and management; - Use and style of amplified music; - Time and frequency of waste collection and deliveries at the premises; - Set up / pack down of furniture; and - Community relations / complaint management procedure; - 2.2.
+A noise management plan shall be submitted and approved by the City prior to the increase in patronage commences addressing all activities, vehicle noise, and operations at the premises, including but not limited to: - The recommendations detailed in the Acoustic Report dated 14 September 2017 including limitations as recommended within the report (i.e. such as limiting use of hydraulic lift, use of rubber wheeled trolleys, delivery vehicle noise - alarms, engine etc.); - Delivery aspects that are not addressed in the Acoustic Report including but not limited to duration of deliveries and the location where the delivery vehicle parks; - Patron numbers and management; - Use and style of amplified music; - Time and frequency of waste collection and deliveries at the premises; - Set up / pack down of furniture; and - Community relations / complaint management procedure; - 2.2.
 Use of the premises shall be carried out in accordance with the approved Noise Management Plan or any Plan approved by the City thereafter and all requirements of the Noise Management Plan shall be implemented to the satisfaction of the City; and - 2.3.
 The Management Plan shall be reviewed every 12 months, with any changes identified during this review or by the City, being incorporated into an updated Management Plan approved by the City as part of the review;